singularityware/singularityware.github.io/pages/docs/user-docs/docs-bind-paths.md

 To *mount* a bind path inside the container, a ***bind point*** must be defined within the container.
 The bind point is a target location entity to which the actual directory or file can be bound to.
 This means that if you want to bind to a point within the container such as `/global`, that directory must already exist within the container.

 It is however possible that the system administrator has enabled a Singularity feature called *overlay* in the `/etc/singularity/singularity.conf` file.
 This will cause the bind points to be created on an as needed basis in an overlay file system so that the underlying container is not modified.
-But because the *overlay* feature is not always used, it maybe necessary for container standards to exist to ensure portability from host to host.
+But because the *overlay* feature is not always used, it may be necessary for container standards to exist to ensure portability from host to host.

 If a bind path is requested, and the bind point does not exist within the container, a warning message will be displayed, and Singularity will continue trying to mount file system.
 For example: